WORK FOR SPI ABROAD THIS SUMMER!

 8 PM – 11 PM – Dinner, respond to parent emails, upload pictures, update social media.

 Sunday – Optional activities/excursions or free day (on-call)

 DIRECTOR COMPENSATION & TRAVEL BENEFITS

-> Compensation for programs with <16 students participating, directors will earn -$200 LESS. .
+> SMALL GROUP COMPENSATION: <16 students participating, Directors will earn -$200 LESS per two-weeks.

 |Program Country||Regular Group Compensation

 (Per 2 Weeks >26 Students)

 (Per 2 Weeks)

 |Lead Director Bonus